Information about the Stickney Township Public Health Department WIC Program

 Have a medical or nutritional need

-If you are interested in finding out more about the WIC Program or would like to make an appointment, please contact us at (708) 424-9200 x2158 email@example.com
+If you are interested in finding out more about the WIC Program or would like to make an appointment, please contact us at 708-237-8958

 What happens at my WIC appointment?

-You will be seen by the WIC Clerk who will verify all of your information and explain WIC to you.
-Next, you will be seen by the WIC Nurse who will take your height, weight, hemoglobin finger stick (if required) and blood pressure (if required).
+You will be seen by the WIC Intake Staff who will verify all of your information and explain WIC to you.
+Next, you will be seen by the WIC CMA, who will take your height, weight, and hemoglobin finger stick (if required).
 The WIC Nutritionist will assess for health and /or nutrition risk factors provide nutrition information and make referrals.
-Food Instruments (coupons) are prescribed, produced, and explained.
-You may take the food coupons to any WIC approved store for redemption.
+Food benefits are prescribed, downloaded, and explained.

 What kind of nutritious foods will WIC provide?